 Public transport is available at all international airports (see below) and most regional airports.
 You can generally expect that a taxi service will be available, and you may also find buses and trains.

 OVERSEAS STUDENT HEALTH COVER (OSHC)

 Overseas Student Health Cover (OSHC) is compulsory for student visa holders.
 BUPA is the preferred OSHC Provider for ATMC.

 For detailed information, please visit http://www.bupa.com.au

 A student bringing a spouse and/or children to Australia must demonstrate that they have enough money to support them before the Australian Government will issue a visa.
 It is a condition of the dependant visa that all children between the ages of 5 and 18 must attend school full-time.
-School fees are indicated in the table below and childcare costs (for children under the age of 5) of up to $80 per day also need to be considered.
+More information regarding primary and secondary school fees can be found on the websites below.

 Australian student visa regulations require international students to enroll in the full-time study and to complete their course of study within the minimum course duration.
 The minimum course duration at CDU, as quoted in this Prospectus, is based on a standard full-time study load of four units per semester for a coursework degree.
 Students are permitted to study online for no more than 25% of their course but may not be enrolled exclusively in online learning units during any semester of study.

 Australian student visa conditions require international students to: